SebastianBoehler/imagegen-canvas/README.md

 - Optionally attach reference images via “Attach references”.
 - New items appear on the canvas slightly offset and are draggable.
 - When the image finishes, the card resizes to the native aspect ratio and shows the full image (no cropping).
 The longest edge is capped for readability.
+- Right-click on a completed image to open the context menu, then choose “Upscale ×4” to generate a higher-resolution version via Replicate.
+A new card is added and visually linked to the original.
+- Hover an item and click the eye icon to open the full-resolution preview; use Download in the top-right to save the image.

 ## Configuration